 My novel, "The Cutting Room," was published by Ballantine Books as was its sequel, "The Shooting Script."
 My novel, "I Watch Lois," was published by Pinnacle Books.
 I won the Edgar Award from the Mystery Writers of America for "Mrs. White," co-written under a pseudonym.
 It was published by Dell and recently reissued as an ebook by Mysterious Press.
 It was made into the film, "White of the Eye."
-My short work has been published or is forthcoming in such print and online journals as The Alaska Quarterly, The Literary Review, Conjunctions, Vol. I Brooklyn, Beloit Fiction Journal, Louisville Review, Natural Bridge, Failbetter, Gargoyle, Pank, Stickman Review, Eclectica, Albedo One (Ireland), Frigg, The Dirty Goat, Ellery Queen's Mystery Magazine, Playgirl, The Forward, New Theater Review, Straylight, Skive (Australia), Foliate Oak, Killing The Buddha, Cafe Irreal (Czech), SN Review, Brink, Hamilton Stone Review, Conte, Pig in a Poke, Morpheus Tales (UK), Barnstorm, Literateur (UK), Danse Macbre, Urban Graffiti (Canada), Ampersand Review, Flare: Flagler Review, Animal, Switchback, Dark Matter, Litro, Oblong (UK), Thrice, The Singularity (UK), Cutthroat, Storgy (UK), Trop, Eunoia Review, Projected Letters, The Fiction Pool (UK), Idle Ink (UK), Tulsa Review, Euphemism, Gargouille (Australia), Masque & Spectacle, Charge, Doubleback Review, Derelict Fiction, Why Vandalism?, Anomaly, Penumbric, Aethlon, Tamarind (UK), Two Thirds North (Sweden), Adelaide (Portugal) Gone Lawn, Sequestrum, Pioneertown, and Punt Volat (Spain), Lowestoft Chronicle, Identity Theory, Pigeon Review, Expanded Field (Holland), the Epoque Press e-zine (UK), Close2theBone (UK), Sortes, Dark Horses, Sybil, and The South Shore Review (Canada).
+My short work has been published or is forthcoming in such print and online journals as Alaska Quarterly, The Literary Review, Conjunctions, Vol. I Brooklyn, Beloit Fiction Journal, Louisville Review, Natural Bridge, Failbetter, Gargoyle, Pank, Stickman Review, Eclectica, Albedo One (Ireland), Frigg, The Dirty Goat, Ellery Queen's Mystery Magazine, Playgirl, The Forward, New Theater Review, Straylight, Skive (Australia), Foliate Oak, Killing The Buddha, Cafe Irreal (Czech), SN Review, Brink, Hamilton Stone Review, Conte, Pig in a Poke, Morpheus Tales (UK), Barnstorm, Literateur (UK), Danse Macbre, Urban Graffiti (Canada), Ampersand Review, Flare: Flagler Review, Animal, Switchback, Dark Matter, Litro, Oblong (UK), Thrice, The Singularity (UK), Cutthroat, Storgy (UK), Trop, Eunoia Review, Projected Letters, The Fiction Pool (UK), Idle Ink (UK), Tulsa Review, Euphemism, Gargouille (Australia), Masque & Spectacle, Charge, Doubleback Review, Derelict Fiction, Why Vandalism?, Anomaly, Penumbric, Aethlon, Tamarind (UK), Two Thirds North (Sweden), Adelaide (Portugal) Gone Lawn, Sequestrum, Pioneertown, Punt Volat (Spain), Lowestoft Chronicle, Identity Theory, Pigeon Review, Expanded Field (Holland), the Epoque Press e-zine (UK), Close2theBone (UK), Sortes, Dark Horses, Sybil, and The South Shore Review (Canada).
 My story, "Alert," published in Sliptongue, was included in Mammoth's Best New Erotica 9 (UK) and my story, "The Dead End Job," also published in Sliptongue, was in Best New Erotica 10; my story, "In Person," published in Two Thirds North, was featured in the Seattle Erotic Arts Festival Anthology, and my story, "The Witness," published in the Erotic Review (UK), was included in Desire: 100 of Literature's Sexiest Stories, published by Head of Zeus (UK).
 My work has been nominated for the Pushcart Prize.
 My own collection, "'The Family Unit' and Other Fantasies," was published in 2014 by Chizine of Canada.